gisma/uavRmp/inst/shiny/plan2litchi/home.md

-This is a very straightforward interface to utilize `uavRmd` to convert a `QGroundcontrol`  or `Missionplanner` flightplan to the DJI compatible Litchi csv format.
+This is a straightforward interface to convert a `QGroundControl` survey `.plan` file to the DJI compatible Litchi CSV format.

-There is **aboslutley no error handling**.
-Please make usere that you have installed the latest `uavRmp` package from the GitHub repository:

-`devtools::install_github("gisma/uavRmp", ref = "master")`
+The app uses the special QGroundControl workflow in `makeAP(useMP = TRUE)`.
+Flight altitude, overlap and footprint settings are read from the uploaded survey plan.
+You only need to provide a project directory, the QGroundControl plan file and a digital elevation model.

-Please note that you need to provide obligatory a project directory (which will be created if not exist) and digitial elevation model.
-There is an upload limit of 30 GByte.
+Please note that there is an upload limit of 30 MB.

 According to the default path, you will find the `Litchi` control files in the folder `~/tmp/flightArea/0/fp-data/control`.